adbar/trafilatura/docs/crawls.rst

 Concept and operation
 ~~~~~~~~~~~~~~~~~~~~~

 Crawling starts with a seed list of URLs to visit.
 As these pages are downloaded, a parsing module extracts specific elements.
-While the main part of Trafilatura focuses on metadata, text, and comments, the crawling component identifies relevant hyperlinks present on the pages and adds them to the list of URLs to visit, called the frontier.
+The crawler identifies relevant hyperlinks present on the pages and adds them to the list of URLs to visit, called the frontier.

 The crawl frontier is initially populated with the seed set.
 Visited pages are removed from the frontier.
 A filter is applied to determine whether the extracted links should be included, prioritizing navigation pages (such as archives or categories) to maximize link gathering in few iterations.
 The resulting links are then added to the frontier.